moonline/UW.Olivos-Roche/Paper.rst

 Rail extension
 ~~~~~~~~~~~~~~

-The panamericana highway counts with high bus frequencies and rider volumes.
+The panamericana highway counts with high bus frequencies and ridership volumes.
 A railway (heavy rail extension or new light rail line) could provide a high quality transit option for all the districts along the highway.

 The idea, to create a railway along the Panamericana highway, is not new.
 The railway fanpage Cronica Ferroviaria (CF2017_, 2017) published such a concept two years ago:

 .. figure:: https://4.bp.blogspot.com/-BBrtYchmY4A/WR9UTfyXn_I/AAAAAAABDKk/LdDMERBc3i854CCger3a5EKiUG_qsyDOACLcB/s1600/6b52bbcd-1ec1-444f-a1e3-2ada75c7980a-original.jpeg
-   :width: 40%
+   :figwidth: 80%

    Elevated railway concept for the Panamericana highway (CF2017_, 2017)